 Note: Figures in parentheses indicate the percentage

-Fig 1: Represents farmer’s knowledge about climate change, low carbon farming and carbon credit
+Fig 1: Represents farmer’s knowledge about climate change, low-carbon farming and carbon credit

 The lack of awareness is primarily attributed to limited access to relevant educational resources, extension services, and practical training.
 It suggests a strong need for awareness campaigns and educational programs that can inform farmers about the benefits of low-carbon farming and how they can participate in carbon credit schemes.
 Programs conducted by local government agencies, NGOs, or agricultural universities could play a crucial role in increasing awareness.

-Table 2: Farmers' Awareness and Willingness to Adopt Low Carbon Farming Practices
+Table 2: Farmers' Awareness and Willingness to Adopt Low-Carbon Farming Practices